smbock42/CSC-436/BlackjackGame/README.md

 - Shuffles and manages decks at the start of each game
 - Tracks wins and losses
 - Handles user actions: hit, stand, double down
+- Sound effects for dealing, winning, and losing hands.

 ## Technologies